YanDieg/snmp-apc-ups-dynatrace-extension/README.md

 ⚠️ This extension was written for a test.

-⚠️ This is **not** a official Dyantrace Extension and will not maintained in the future.
+⚠️ **This is not a official Dyantrace Extension and will not maintained in the future.** ⚠️